 What I've tried to do here at Turo is take what I've learned from the operations side as a consultant and apply this to in-house to be able to move faster and also have the rigor that we need to conduct valid research.
 There's a couple different approaches I've taken so far, where I've developed an intake process, developed tools to explain to product managers what research methods apply, how to plan for it, and how to put it into the product-development cycle.

 We're hiring too, so we're growing the research team so we can divide and conquer based on what projects are host-focused, and what projects are guest-focused.
 We'll also be bringing on an operations manager to help us coordinate and think long term about what's working, what's not working, what could be more efficient in our process, how we prioritize research, and how we make recommendations for research, as well.
-We're always evaluating tools, in terms of managing, planning, recruiting, all the way down to the repository of research reports and findings so that in the future, we can go back and find previous research to inform future research.
+We're always evaluating tools, in terms of managing, planning, recruiting, all the way down to the user research repository so that in the future, we can go back and find previous research to inform future research.

 Sofia: How do you think about the operations role that you just mentioned?
 And, in terms of the type of person that will be great at that job, what are you thinking about when it comes to that specific position?